pmdevita/hikari-atsume/docs/appendix/debug_mode.md

 # Debug Mode

-Atsume has two main profiles for running under, a "debug" mode which is useful for development, and a "production mode" which is useful for production.
+Atsume has two main profiles for running under, a debug mode which is useful for development, and a production mode which is useful for production.
 You can set the current mode in your `local.py`/`settings.py` (it's in the `local.py` by default).

 Under debug mode, Atsume: